-IV.C.7.
+IV.C.6.
 Required Didactic Experience

-IV.C.7.a) The core curriculum educational program must include a didactic program instruction based on the core knowledge content in the subspecialty area.
+IV.C.6.a) The core curriculum educational program-must include a-didactic program instruction based upon the core knowledge content in the subspecialty area.
 (Core)

-Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in interventional cardiology is provided through combined conferences with the parent cardiovascular disease fellowship's conferences.
+Subspecialty-Specific Background and Intent: The Review Committee recognizes there are circumstances when didactic instruction in ACHD is provided through combined conferences with the parent cardiovascular disease or other cardiovascular disease sub-subspecialties (e.g., interventional cardiology, clinical cardiac electrophysiology) fellowship's conferences.
 When this occurs, it would be appropriate for:

-- all fellows to attend the same conferences, not just when interventional cardiology topics are discussed; - core faculty members from the interventional cardiology fellowship attend the conference; and,, - topics in the interventional cardiology fellowship area to be regularly discussed and fellows to discuss recent literature in the interventional cardiology area.
+- all fellows to attend the same conferences, not just when ACHD topics are discussed; - core faculty members from the ACHD fellowship attend the conferences and, - topics in the ACHD fellowship area to be regularly discussed and fellows to discuss recent literature in the ACHD area.

-IV.C.7.a).(1)

-The program must-afford ensure that each fellows have an opportunity to review all knowledge content from topics covered in conferences that he or she was unable to they could not attend.
-(Detail) (Core)
+IV.C.6.a).(1) The program must-afford ensure that each fellows have an opportunity to review all content from topics covered in conferences that he or she was unable to they could not attend.
+(Core)